mokuhangamagic/mokuhangamagic.github.io/index.md

 ### Travelling exposition 2024 info

 <div class="pt-3" markdown="1">
-From __November 2023 to Januari 2025__, we will travel around with a mobile exhibition '__Weg van de Japanse houtsnede__' on Japanese woodcut throughout several Flemish cities.
+From __November 2023 to Januari 2025__, we travel around with a mobile exhibition '__Weg van de Japanse houtsnede__' on Japanese woodcut throughout several Flemish cities.
 The exhibition consists of 3 parts:
 1. the exhibition itself
 2. accompanying publication
 3. a live demonstration at the exhibition venue